 Makes about 1¼ cups 1/3 cup of red wine vinegar 2 teaspoons Dijon mustard Grated zest and juice of 1 lemon 2 or 3 fresh basil leaves, cut into thin strips 2 tablespoons chopped fresh oregano leaves 2 tablespoons chopped fresh flat-leaf parsley leaves 3/4 cup extra-virgin olive oil Sea salt and freshly ground black […]

-Classic California Cobb Salad There’s nothing very unusual about this traditional Cobb Salad–it’s just as good as they get.
+There’s nothing very unusual about this traditional Cobb Salad–it’s just as good as they get.
 The combination of blue cheese and avocado is one that people can’t seem to get enough of–then add the bacon and forget about it.
-Whether we make a Cobb wrap, sandwich, a soft taco, or this […]
+Whether we make a Cobb wrap, sandwich, a soft taco, or this salad at the Market, […]

 If you can’t find fresh frisée lettuce, simply add another cup of shredded cabbage.
 Try this as a topping on my Turkey Burgers with Sweet Pickles.
 MAKES ABOUT 4 CUPS 2 cups shredded cabbage 1 small head frisée, washed, drained, and torn into bite-size pieces 1 Granny Smith apple, cored and cut into thin strips (julienned) 10 […]